Metadata Editor

 - Add, replace, or remove descriptions

-- Add, replace tags
+- Add, replace, or remove tags

 - Flag as PII